A focus on strong performance

-We have written to all affected members to let them know what this means and their options available.
-Your client’s minimum payments for this financial year will be confirmed in a Payment Schedule in their Income account annual statement.
+We'll write to affected members to let them know what this means and their options available.

 Our Income account can provide your client with flexible payment options, a focus on strong long-term performance, and simple, transparent fees.

-Your QSuper Client Summary will show the potential value of a retirement bonus for your client’s account, estimated at the date of the quote only (a specific amount is not guaranteed).
+Your QSuper Client Summary will show the potential value of a Retirement Bonus for your client’s account, estimated at the date of the quote (a specific amount is not guaranteed).